voldman/wrestlebrainia/activities/high-school-two-day/day 1/WTPday1.md

 2. Attach an EMG shield on top of the motor shield.
 Use the EMG shield labeled **EMG1**.
 Plug a sensor cable into the EMG shield.

 3. Reconnect the LCD screen and LED into the EMG shield.
-You can look back to earlier in the lab handout to remind yourself of how everything is connected.
+You can look back to earlier in the lab handout to remind yourself of how everything is connected. **Do not reconnect the potentiometer!**

 	![](./media/image27.jpeg)